Get us in your inbox

 Best camping in the USA

 An hour boat ride off the California coast, Catalina Island boasts summer camp vibes with stunning views (and the chance to see wild buffalos).
 Located on a bluff overlooking the Pacific, the Two Harbors Campground offers traditional tent camping and cabins with access to showers, toilets, fresh water, picnic tables, BBQs and fire pits.
-You can even purchase your goods from the Two Harbors General Store and have your items delivered directly to your campsite.
+You can even purchase your goods from the Two Harbors General Store and deliver your items directly to your campsite.

 Is glamping more your speed?
 This swanky facility on Governors Island has your number.
 A private water taxi will whisk you away to accommodations like the communal Three Peaks Lodge or a private tent with an en-suite bathroom and air conditioning.
 And don't expect mere hot dogs here: The on-site chef creates a multi-course, farm-to-table dinner every night.
 Plus, of course, there are those unparalleled views of the Statue of Liberty and Manhattan.